cmeade001/hotelprofitmaxV2/README.md

 One feature of V2 I'm particularly pleased with is that the model no longer recommends to increase profit for every day of the year.
 The log scale of price : bookings coupled with more nuanced profit formula inputs resulted in a much more realistic set of daily pricing recommendations.
 This opens up one additional use-case for the model apart from just aiding in the customer's bi-annual price-setting cadence - that is, it can actually provide the customer a recommendation for the magnitude of promotions which would yield additional bookings, and forecast the results.
 So it can now be used in two important decision processes for the customer.

 ## References
-Hyndman, R.J., & Athanasopoulos, G. (2018) Forecasting: principles and practice, 2nd edition, OTexts: Melbourne, Australia.
+* Hyndman, R.J., & Athanasopoulos, G. (2018) Forecasting: principles and practice, 2nd edition, OTexts: Melbourne, Australia.
 OTexts.com/fpp2.
 Accessed on 3/9/18
-Rob Hyndman (2018). fpp2: Data for "Forecasting: Principles and Practice" (2nd Edition).
+* Rob Hyndman (2018). fpp2: Data for "Forecasting: Principles and Practice" (2nd Edition).
 R package version 2.3.  https://CRAN.R-project.org/package=fpp2
-Davis, G. B. (1982).
-Strategies for information requirements determination.
-IBM Systems Journal, 21(1).
-Retrieved March 09, 2019.
-R Core Team (2018).
+* R Core Team (2018).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria.
 URL https://www.R-project.org/.
+* NOAA’s self-service tools for weather data by zip code was MUCH better than I expected and had heard it would be.
+Assuming it’s best for US geos since it’s a federal agency, but within US makes things super easy: https://www.climate.gov/maps-data/dataset/past-weather-zip-code-data-table